MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 You might see variations of these environments.
 Some organizations use only a few environments, and some use many more.
 The number and type of environments that you use depend on the solution you're deploying, the size of the team that's building the solution, and the importance of the workload.

 Sometimes, a single environment takes the role of several of the environments listed earlier.
-Other times, you might have a very complex pipeline that deploys to multiple environments, some in parallel and some in sequence.
+Other times, you might have a very complex workflow that deploys to multiple environments, some in parallel and some in sequence.
 Some organizations even automatically delete or deprovision environments when they're no longer used, and then redeploy them when they're needed in the future.

-Whatever your organization chooses as its list of environments, the goal is to improve your confidence in a change as it progresses through your deployment pipeline.
+Whatever your organization chooses as its list of environments, the goal is to improve your confidence in a change as it progresses through your deployment workflow.
 When a change doesn't meet your quality requirements, you want to be able to stop the deployment of that change to any subsequent environments in the chain.

 In your toy company, you decide to start with a basic set of environments for your website.
 In addition to your production environment, you'll create one non-production environment named *Test*:

 :::image type="content" source="../media/2-environments.png" alt-text="Diagram that shows two environments: test and production." border="false":::

-You'll update your pipeline to deploy your Bicep code to your test environment and run some basic tests against it.
+You'll update your workflow to deploy your Bicep code to your test environment and run some basic tests against it.
 If that effort succeeds, you'll deploy to your production environment.

-## Pipeline environments
+## Workflow environments

-Azure Pipelines also has the concept of an environment.
-You create an Azure Pipelines environment to represent the environment that you have in Azure.
-When you define your pipeline in a YAML file, you link your deployment jobs to a specific environment.
-By using environments, you get some additional features in your pipeline.
+GitHub Actions also has the concept of an environment.
+You create a GitHub Actions environment to represent the environment that you have in Azure.
+When you define your workflow in a YAML file, you link your deployment jobs to a specific environment.
+By using environments, you get some additional features in your workflow.

 ### Checks and approvals

-An environment in Azure DevOps can have checks and approvals configured.
-Each time the environment is used in a job in your pipeline, Azure DevOps will make sure these checks and approvals succeed before the job starts running.
+An environment in GitHub Actions can have checks and approvals configured.
+Each time the environment is used in a job in your workflow, GitHub Actions will make sure these checks and approvals succeed before the job starts running.

 For example, you can configure manual approvals on your production environment.
 Before a production deployment starts, the designated approver will receive an email notification.
 That person can manually verify that your policies and procedures are met before the deployment begins.
 For example, the approver might check that everything is working as they expect in the pre-production environment before they approve the deployment.